How often do you run the trek?

 What is the accommodation like in Kathmandu?

-The accommodation in Kathmandu, Nepal is a comfortable and clean mid-range 3.5-star hotel and will be on a twin share accommodation basis, but we can adjust the accommodation according to your budget (i.e. budget up to 5-star).
+The accommodation in Kathmandu, Nepal is a comfortable and clean mid-range three half-star hotel and will be on a twin share accommodation basis, but we can adjust the accommodation according to your budget (i.e. budget up to five-star).
 If you would like to book your own room, please let us know when you book, but there will be additional costs.
 If the group size is an odd number, there will be no additional cost if you end up in your own room.
 The hotel will have wifi and has excellent security.
 (Please note that meals in Kathmandu are NOT included in the land costs.
 Plan for USD $20-25 per meal on these days.

 What is the accommodation and food like in on the trail?

-Whilst on the trail, you will sleep in local friendly village teahouses.
+Whilst on the trail, you will sleep in the local friendly village teahouses.
 These provide basic accommodation (twin-share), common toilets and a large common dining hall.
-Teahouse kitchens cater for international and local tastes, from pizzas/pastas to typical Nepali favourites.
+Teahouse kitchens cater for international and local tastes, from pizzas/pasta to typical Nepali favourites.
 Other facilities including showers, internet, battery charging and a laundry is sometimes available for an extra cost.

 Why use Peak Potential Adventures?